Migrant Transfers From Paris Ahead Of Olympics Anger Mayors - UrduPoint

 The centrist called the longstanding policy of concentrating migrants in low-income areas of major cities "absurd" and argued that refugees could help bring about a "demographic transition" in rural and small-town France.

-Many areas outside of France's major cities are undergoing population decline, leading to school closures and labour shortages.
+Many areas outside of France's major cities are suffering from population decline, leading to school and shop closures as well as labour shortages.

 Far-right leader Marine Le Pen reached a historic high in the 2022 presidential election and her anti-immigration party is on track for victory in European parliament elections in June, according to surveys.